 My kids inhale my pumpkin, banana and zucchini breads.
 Plus they never so no to a muffin.
 My hubby is a different story.
 Imagine my surprise when the muffin hater praised these Raspberry White Chocolate Muffins!
 Moist and irresistible!

 Raspberry White Chocolate Muffins

-As the second polar vortex settled over the states, it was darn cold outside…and a bit drafty inside!
+As the second polar vortex settled over the states, it was darn cold outside, and a bit drafty inside!
 The wind was howling and the snow was dancing through the air.
 This was a perfect time to turn on the oven, and my favorite Raspberry Streusel Coffee Cake seemed a bit daunting for a weekday.
 I decided to bake up some of these Raspberry White Chocolate Muffins.

 The enticing aroma brought Bill into the kitchen, and he immediately asked for a sample.
 He gave these his hearty endorsement and asked if they were fair game for breakfast….which they were.
 Bill is not a quick bread or muffin fan, so his response was totally shocking.